 The Group does not expect positive operating cash flows in the foreseeable future and remains dependent on additional financing to fund its research and development expenses, general and administrative expenses and financing costs.
-However, the Group believes that the available cash balances are sufficient to execute the Group's operating plan and strategies and to meet the anticipated working capital requirements and settle all expected liabilities for a period of at least twelve months after the signing date of these financial statements.
+However, the Group believes that the available cash balances are sufficient to execute the Group's operating plan and strategies and to meet the anticipated working capital requirements and settle all expected liabilities into the first quarter of 2024.
 Accordingly, the consolidated financial statements have been prepared on a going concern basis.